elad/node-imagemagick-native/README.md

     {
         srcData:        required.
 Buffer with binary image data
         compositeData:  required.
 Buffer with binary image data
         gravity:        optional.
-Can be one of "CenterGravity" "EastGravity" "ForgetGravity" "NorthEastGravity" "NorthGravity" "NorthWestGravity" "SouthEastGravity" "SouthGravity" "SouthWestGravity" "WestGravity"
+Can be one of 'CenterGravity' 'EastGravity' 'ForgetGravity' 'NorthEastGravity' 'NorthGravity' 'NorthWestGravity' 'SouthEastGravity' 'SouthGravity' 'SouthWestGravity' 'WestGravity'
-        debug:          optional.
-1 or 0
+        debug:          optional. true or false
-        ignoreWarnings: optional.
-1 or 0
+        ignoreWarnings: optional. true or false
     }

 An optional `callback` argument can be provided, in which case `composite` will run asynchronously.
 When it is done, `callback` will be called with the error and the result buffer:

 ```
 imagemagick.composite(options, function (err, buffer) {
     // check err, use buffer